 When you want to make a scene, a poster is a great way to shout out your message to the masses.
-From simple text-based posters to detailed designs built around photography there’s plenty of ways to create an eye-catching poster when you don’t have much time to do so.
-Whether you want to create a hard-hitting marketing poster or something just for fun, we have put together 6 quick ways to create personalised posters in no time.
+From simple text-based posters to detailed designs built around photography, there’s plenty of ways to make an eye-catching poster when you don’t have much time to do so.
+Whether you want to create a hard-hitting marketing poster or something just for fun, here are six quick ways to make an eye-catching poster in no time.

 - Choose your fonts